Werner-Staeblein/Project-2-modified-resubmit/README.md

 - **[www.color-hex.com](https://www.color-hex.com)** - to generate the color palette for the site

+- **[Pixabay](https://pixabay.com)** - to download the two free of license sounds of applause and buzzer for the audio effects of immediate feedback to users

 - A template provided by Code Institute for the workspace of the project

 # Testing